cogentcore/core/types/README.md

 # Key functionality

-* Generate tooltips for fields in struct views
+* Generate tooltips for fields in forms

 * Generate tooltips for functions in func buttons